abadger/stellarmagnate/docs/events.rst

     Emitted when a ship attempted to move but failed.

     :arg string msg: A message explaining why the movement failed

-.. py:function:: ship.cargo.update(cargo: dict)

-    Emitted when a ship's cargo manifest changes (commodities are bought and sold or transferred to a warehouse)

-    :arg dict cargo: A dict of cargo in the ship's hold.
-Format is:
-        :key: cargoname (ie: "Food")
-        :value: amount (ie: 50)

 -------------